FOOD TRUCK WARS

 Local non-profit organizations work alongside the shows promoters to raise money in support of local charities.

-The event includes Free Admission, Celebrity Judges, live music, kid’s area and more.
+The event includes Celebrity Judges, battle of the bellys, live music, kids area and more.

 Food costs generally run from $3 to $18.
 Most entrees run $6 to $8.